huijieZH/Deep-reinforcement-learning-on-Minecraft/README.md

 * MineRL
 * PFRL

 The envionment of Minecraft is wrapped by MineRL, so please follow the [document](https://minerl.io/docs/) to install the MineRL library first.
-Be sure you could successfully run the following test code from in the document :
+Be sure you could successfully run the following test code from the document :

 ```python
 import minerl